 Strategic Team Alignment: The Power of a One-Pager [+Webinar]

-Join our upcoming webinar, Cultivating a Strategic Product Team, Part 1: The Power of a One-Pager, on May 13th, 2021 at 10:00am PT for an in-depth discussion on creating strategic alignment in your team with a Product One-Pager.
-Receive the template free!
+Watch our webinar on-demand, Cultivating a Strategic Product Team, Part 1: The Power of a One-Pager for an in-depth discussion on creating strategic alignment in your team with a Product One-Pager.
+Download the template free!

 In this two-part series, we’ll show Product leaders how to increase the alignment and autonomy of the product teams they work with, freeing up more time to do strategic product work.
 In Part 1 here, I’ll introduce the power of the Product One-Pager, which succinctly establishes a product’s goals and the boundaries the product team can operate within to achieve these goals.
 In Part 2, we’ll explain how to more effectively make decisions about product goals, and increase organizational and executive alignment using a Product Review Board process.